wyhong3103/makanlah/README.md

 It was hosted on [Vercel](https://vercel.com/) because it's simple and awesome.

+The source code for the web application can be found in the `src/frontend` directory.

 ### 2. MakanLah API

 The MakanLah API powers the backend, handling all user requests from the web app.
 Built with [Express.js](https://expressjs.com/) (using a clean, well-structured [template](https://github.com/hagopj13/node-express-boilerplate)), it stores user data in a PostgreSQL database on [Amazon RDS](https://aws.amazon.com/rds/).
 For food images, we store them in [Amazon S3](https://aws.amazon.com/s3/) buckets.

 The API is containerized and hosted on [Amazon ECR](https://aws.amazon.com/ecr/) (Elastic Container Registry), then deployed to a [Kubernetes](https://kubernetes.io/) (K8s) cluster on [Amazon EKS](https://aws.amazon.com/eks/) (Elastic Kubernetes Service).
 To expose it, we used K8s Ingress, which routes traffic to the right pods.

+The source code for the API component can be found in the `src/api` directory.

 ### 3. Model Registry